-Chris has served as Chief of the Department since December 2014 is also currently the Volunteer Coordinator for Arlington County Fire department.
+Chris has served as chief of the Department since December 2014 is also currently the Volunteer Coordinator for Arlington County Fire Department.
 Chris holds way too many certifications to list here, but the basics include Firefighter I/II, EMT and is an Adjunct Fire Instructor for the State of Virginia.
-Chris’s responsibilities include overseeing overall department operations and coordinating activities with the Arlington County Fire Department.
-Outside of CVFD, Chris is a Special Education Teacher for Arlington County.
+Chris’ responsibilities include overseeing overall department operations and coordinating activities with the Arlington County Fire Department.
+Outside of CVFD, Chris is a special education teacher for Arlington County.

 Deputy Chief – Chase McAlpine

 Chase became the deputy chief of CVFD in 2015.
 He holds certifications in Firefighter I/II, HAZMAT Ops, and Technical Rescue; he’s also a certified Fire Instructor.
 As deputy chief he oversees operational training and recruitment activities for the department, as well as liaising with regional fire departments.
 Chase works for the U.S. Department of Defense, and in his spare time is a wedding photographer.
 Chase enjoys kayaking, mountain-biking, and hiking.